COVID-19 Exposure Control, Mitigation and Recovery Plan

 The college will cooperate with federal, state, and local emergency management agencies and other responders in the development, implementation, and execution of its Recovery plans.

-This plan applies to all campuses and properties owned or operated by CC with the exception of the facility the College operates on the main campus of Washington State University (WSU) – Vancouver.
-Emergency response planning and recovery operations (cleaning, etc.) for that facility will be implemented through a unified approach between CC and WSU-Vancouver.
+This plan applies to all campuses and properties owned or operated by Clark College with the exception of the facility the College operates on the main campus of Washington State University (WSU) – Vancouver.
+Emergency response planning and recovery operations (cleaning, etc.) for that facility will be implemented through a unified approach between Clark College and WSU-Vancouver.

-This plan is a campus-level plan that guides the efforts of CC personnel and resources during the recovery from the COVID-19 event.
+This plan is a campus-level plan that guides the efforts of college personnel and resources during the recovery from the COVID-19 event.

 The Recovery Plan considers the whole college community to include faculty, staff, students and visitors.